robertmtpaul/project-one/README.md

 https://serene-badlands-54748.herokuapp.com/

 ### Features
+- Find cities that are ideal for working remotely
-- View the startups associated with each city selected
+- See startups located in each city selected
 - Create a user account and log in
 - Add a new startup to the site
 - Edit existing startups/coworking spaces